FAQ's

 City of Swan – to subdivide into more than 2 lots a property needs to be a minimum of 1300m2.

 Western Power is consulted with every subdivision.
 All new lots must be serviced by a pillar (green power dome) including a lot which contains an existing dwelling to be retained.
-Therefore if an existing dwelling has an overhead power line connected to the roof, this must be removed and power supplied via an underground cable which connects the house to the pillar.
+Therefore, if an existing dwelling has an overhead power line connected to the roof, this must be removed and power supplied via an underground cable which connects the house to the pillar.

 Green Title subdivisions – 1 pillar can service a maximum of 2 lots (provided it is on the common boundary).
-Therefore multiple pillars may be required depending on the size of the subdivision.
+Therefore, multiple pillars may be required depending on the size of the subdivision.
+Note that Western Power will only provide a quote once the subdivision application has been approved.

 Western Power fees have fluctuated greatly in recent years and generally change on the 1st July every year.
 We have also experienced inconsistency in fees.
 Our interpretation of current fees is: